-- *If you plan to serve the soup with bacon, I suggest chopping it into bite-size pieces, then sautéing it in a large skillet over medium-low heat until crisp, about 10 minutes.
+- *SUBSTITUTION TIP: If you plan to serve the soup with bacon, I suggest chopping it into bite-size pieces, then sautéing it in a large skillet over medium-low heat until crisp, about 10 minutes.
 Remove with a slotted spoon.
-Drain out all but 2 tablespoons bacon drippings, then use it to sauté in the onions in place of the unsalted butter.
+Drain out all but 2 tablespoons of the bacon drippings, then use it to sauté in the onions in place of the unsalted butter.

 - TO STORE: Place leftover soup in an airtight storage container in the refrigerator for up to 5 days.

 - TO FREEZE: Instead of mashing about half the potatoes in the slow cooker during Step 4, you should mash almost all of them (you may need to add more broth to thin the soup).
 Let the soup cool completely.
 Then, place leftover soup in a freezer-safe container in the freezer for up to 3 months.
-Thaw overnight in the refrigerator, and reheat in the microwave or on the stove with a splash of milk or chicken broth as needed.
+Thaw overnight in the refrigerator before warming.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up